-The Entertainment Technology Industry consists of a wide variety of com-panies that provide products and services used in electronic devices and by entertainment firms.
+The Entertainment Technology Industry consists of a wide variety of companies that provide products and services used in electronic devices and by entertainment firms.

 The Advertising Industry is divided into two types of marketing services companies: large international ad agency groups and other domestic-focused entities.

-The Beverage Industry is a mature sector and includes companies that market nonalcoholic and alcoholic items.
+The Beverage Industry is a mature sector that includes companies that market nonalcoholic and alcoholic items.
 Since growth opportunities are limited, many members of the industry endeavor to diversify their offerings to better compete and gain share.
 Too, they may pursue lucrative distribution arrangements and/or acquisitions to expand their operations and geographic reach.

 The Medical Supplies Industry is essentially a growth industry.
 Value Line divides the group into Medical Supplies Invasive and Medical Supplies Non Invasive.
 Medical Supplies companies manufacture and distribute a broad range of items, from surgical and dental instruments to elective laser surgery equipment to orthopedic products.
 The two major classes of customers served are hospitals and doctors offices.